tjwds/quirk/src/plugins/README.md

     command: "name", // hmm
     help: "",

-    on: "message", // or 'ready' or 'slash' or 'heartbeat'.
+    on: "message", // or 'ready' or 'slash' or 'heartbeat' or 'beforeReply'.
     requiredLength: 1, // or
     requiredLength: (len) => len > 0 && len < 5,
     shouldRegister: false, // if falsey but not undefined, will skip plugin